Last Updated on: 6th July 2023, 08:52 am

 Pop culture has assigned many popular phrases to the parrots that pirates kept.
 In Treasure Island, Long John Silver’s parrot would often scream:

-These are both phrases typical of pirates back then.
+These are phrases typical of pirates.
 In Pirates of the Caribbean, one character named Cotton has a parrot who talks on his behalf.
 Somehow, the mute Cotton managed to train his parrot to say:

-In reality, the parrots would likely pick up whatever phrases they heard being said around the ship.
-These would include:
+In reality, the parrots would pick up whatever phrases they heard around the ship, including:

-In fact, all the phrases Cap’n Flint said in Treasure Island were probably learned this way.
-Cotton’s parrot must have also absorbed phrases from being around other pirates.
-That ties directly into why parrots can talk in the first place.
+All the phrases Cap’n Flint said in Treasure Island were probably learned this way.
+Cotton’s parrot must have also learned phrases from being around other pirates, which explains why parrots can talk.

-As very social creatures, parrots gather in flocks and communicate important information to fellow parrots via chirps and bird songs.
-While being among humans, parrots also mimic sounds to communicate and fit in.
+As social creatures, parrots gather in flocks and communicate with other parrots.
+While being around humans, parrots also mimic sounds to communicate and fit in.

 Pirate Phrases To Teach Your Parrot

-Do you want to teach your parrot some pirate phrases?
-Here are some more common ones that pirates used and their meanings:
+Do you want to teach a parrot some pirate phrases?
+Here are some more common words and phrases that pirates used and their meanings:

 Famous Pirate Parrots

 We know the names of famous pirates, both fictional and non-fictional, such as Blackbeard.
-However, the names of their parrot companions are usually a mystery.
+However, the names of their avian companions are usually a mystery.

-- Cap’n Flint in Treasure Island, who was named after Long John Silver’s previous pirate captain.
+- Cap’n Flint in Treasure Island was named after Long John Silver’s previous pirate captain.

-- Cotton’s parrot in Pirates of the Caribbean, who does not have an official name.
+- Cotton’s parrot in Pirates of the Caribbean has no official name.

-- Potty the Parrot in Spongebob Squarepants, which is the fake green parrot sidekick of Patchy the Pirate.
-Its name is a play on “Polly,” a popular parrot name.
+- Potty, the Parrot in Spongebob Squarepants, is the fake green parrot sidekick of Patchy the Pirate.
+Its name is a play on “Polly,” a popular parrot’s name.

 Pirate-Inspired Names for Your Parrot

-Are you looking to name your parrot?
+Are you looking to name a parrot?
 Choosing a pirate-inspired name could be a fun way to pay homage to the history and trope of pirates and their parrots.
-Here are great ones to choose from:
+Here are some good pirate names for parrots: